TitoMoi/servihelper/DEVELOPER.md

 - Download the binaries and create a draft release, upload the binaries.
 - The draft release title MUST be the version of the package without any letter, just numbers.

+## Static map

+- The static map is under folder ./static

 ## Fonts

 The available fonts for pdf are in ./src/app/resources: